erikefe7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6 - script that reads the 3rd line of the iacta file

-7 - scripts that creates a new file wit a text inside
+7 - script that creates a new file wit a text inside

-8 - scripts display writes the result of ls -la in new file overwritten/created
+8 - script display writes the result of ls -la in new file overwritten/created

+9 - script duplicates the last line of the iacta file